-In 2003, a passionate group of courageous citizens formed friends of Starkweather Creek (bylaws) …to revitalize this severely abused watershed.
+In 2003, a passionate group of citizens formed friends of Starkweather Creek (bylaws) to revitalize the watershed.
 In 2006, the UW Nelson Institute published this extensive study of the watershed.
-By 2017, the watershed and stakeholder synergy reached truly inspiring levels…this annual meeting presentation.
+By 2019, the watershed and stakeholder synergy reached truly inspiring levels in this annual meeting presentation.